 Well, this is a good question.
-I have no idea what “we use Kanban” means for other people.
-I know what it means for me and here are my key points:
+I have no idea what “we use Kanban” means for other people, whoever you ask you get a different answer.
+But I know what it means for me and here are the key points:

 This aspect is particularly tricky as it needs help from outside.
-Generally, product managers have to really understand the benefits of forgetting to plan in batches.
-It is pretty hard and I am lucky enough to be able to work this way at the moment.
+Generally, product managers must see the benefits of forgetting to plan in batches.
 No batching means no recurrent meetings about what we are going to work on the next week (two weeks or whatever).
-Batching is typical of Scrum (at least in my experience) and it has two things I do not like:
+Batching is typical of Scrum (at least in my experience) and it comes with two things I do not like:

 - It lets your managers relax as it is easier for them to manage teams in strict cycles so they end up not helping to improve processes for the people that are actually working.

-- It slows reaction time a lot, you cannot easily start working on a feature that was completely unplanned two days ago and it is now high prio because your business demands it.
+- It slows down reaction time.
+You cannot easily start working on a feature that was completely unplanned two days ago and it is now high priority because your business demands it.
 And if you work for a startup you really want to be able to respond to whatever kind of request comes from the rest of your company.

-A completely just-in-time process requires a lot of daily work from all the parts involved in order to check if things are being worked on accordingly to priorities or they are actually ready to be worked on.
+A completely just-in-time process requires a lot of daily work from all parties in order to check if things are being worked on accordingly to priorities or they are actually ready to be worked on.
 Which, in this specific case, requires product help.

-I think the traditional game of estimates makes no sense at all.
-You know the game: developers say something is bigger than it is in order to protect themselves from unplanned work and stakeholders try to “steal” from those estimates.
-Things take the time they take and I do not really understand why there is this dancing madness everywhere.
 Of course, business still needs estimates, right?
 That is a legit question.
-And my answer is: trade estimates with flexibility.
-The benefit of being always able to change what we are going to work on in a few days is a lot more than “accurate estimates”, if such a thing exists.
-Having said that, I still prefer developers to give estimates.
-We use t-shirt sizes, letters are not that easy to sum and your managers will not try to be clever and batch things together.
-The main reason I ask for estimates are:
+And my answer is this: trade estimates for flexibility.
+The benefit of being always able to change what we are going to work on in a few days is much more valuable than “accurate estimates”.
+Having said that, I still prefer developers to give estimates to themselves.
+I like t-shirt sizes, letters are not that easy to sum up.
+I ask for estimates are:

 - Common understanding.
 If one developer says S and another says XL there are high chances one of them did not understand the requirements.
 There are chances none of them did.